sharanmurli/Chat_PDF/README.md

-# Chat with Multiple PDFs using Gemini Pro, Langchain, FAISS, ChromaDB, and Streamlit! 📚🤖✨
+# Chat with Multiple PDFs using Gemini Pro, Langchain, FAISS, ChromaDB and Streamlit! 📚🤖✨

-Welcome to the **Chat with PDF** project!
-This application allows users to upload multiple PDF documents and ask questions about the content within them.
-Using **Gemini Pro**, **Langchain**, **FAISS**, and **ChromaDB**, we create an efficient and intelligent system that provides contextual answers based on the uploaded documents, all with a sleek **Streamlit** frontend.
+**Chat with PDF**: This application allows users to upload multiple PDF documents and ask questions about the content within them.
+Using **Gemini Pro**, **Langchain**, **FAISS** and **ChromaDB**, we create an efficient and intelligent system that provides contextual answers based on the uploaded documents, all with a sleek **Streamlit** frontend.

 ---